Potfest in the Park – UKs premium ceramics event

 This is largest festival of its kind in the UK, and this year welcomed artists for the 16th time to the gorgeous grounds of Hutton in the Forest.
 This stately home is a couple of miles from Penrith, gateway to Cumbria and the Lake District.

 Hutton-in-the-Forest, is a cultural destination in itself with it’s historic house, walled garden, topiary terraces and woodland walks.
 The Potfest in the Park takes place in and around marquees in front of the castle.
 The potters special competition displays pieces on the lawn, juxtaposing ancient architecture and modern ceramics.
 This year’s competition theme was “Avian Architecture.”
 The festival becomes part of this beautiful environment.
-New potters are carefully selected every year, but you can only exhibit at this event by invitation.
+Every year new faces appear, but you can only exhibit at this event by invitation.
 I did miss a couple of my favourite artists, but its always nice to see new ideas.

 If you are a lover of fine ceramics, either to use around your home or just to appreciate as art, this is the event for you.